 There are several reasons for soccer not being as popular as other sports in America; however, there are many ways to address them.

 One way is to educate children on how they can play more than one sport at a time.
 Another solution could include increasing diversity among the coaching staff, so young players have someone who looks like them leading their teams or leagues.

 Finally, developing stronger relationships between professional clubs and MLS franchises may make people feel more invested in the league and individual teams.

-This will allow them to see an opportunity for promotion up through the ranks within their team organization instead of just playing club ball all weekend long.
+This will allow them to see an opportunity for promotion up through the ranks within their team organization instead of just playing club ball all weekend.

 The Problem With American Youth Soccer

 The problem with American youth soccer is that it’s just not what you would expect.
-Soccer in America has grown to be a very popular sport because of the skill and athleticism required for the game.
+Soccer in America has become a very popular sport because of the skill and athleticism required for the game.